Abundant life for those affected by sexual exploitation in Bolivia

 We seek to reduce the physical, spiritual, economic and social vulnerability of prostituted women and their families, so they are free to enjoy life abundantly.
 Our service is an expression of our faith, a declaration of our belief in an all-powerful God and a humble attempt to follow Christ’s example of service among the poor.

 We seek solidarity and understanding.
 We value presence and relationships.
 For that reason, we visit weekly the largest red-light district in El Alto – and have done so since 2001.
-There we offer a ministry of encouragement and prayer, along with an invitation to our drop-in center.
+There we offer a ministry of encouragement, along with an invitation to our drop-in center.

 In our center, we offer fellowship, discipleship, skill-building workshops, therapy and support in times of crisis.
 It is a place of healing – a refuge – where women are empowered to seek the Lord’s best for their lives.
 WMF Bolivia provides direct support for approximately 150 women annually.

-We seek to empower children and adolescents to break cycles of violence in their own lives.
+We believe vulnerable youth can break vicious cycles of violence in their lives.
 We offer a holistic program, three days a week, for children affected by prostitution, ages 2-15.
-Children receive a hot, nutritious lunch, academic or early learning support, dynamic Bible teaching and specific workshops to empower them in leadership.
-Children and adolescents also may receive therapy and support in family crisis situations.
+Children receive a hot, nutritious lunch, academic or early learning support, discipleship, leadership and prevention workshops, and opportunities for growth and influence.
+Children may also receive therapy and support in family crisis situations.